What Makes EroASMR Addictive? A Listener’s Perspective

 Q: Is it unhealthy to listen every day?

 Not necessarily.
-Like any self-care habit, it’s about balance and awareness of how it affects your well-being.
+Like any self-care habit, its about balance and awareness of how it affects your well-being.